AichaDigital/unblock/SECURITY.md

    - Fill in the details

 2. **Email** (Alternative):
-   - Send details to: [security@yourcompany.com] <!-- Update with your actual security email -->
+   - Send details to: abdelkarim@aichadigital.es
    - Include "SECURITY - Unblock" in the subject line

 ### What to Include